Who doesn’t love a good chase?

 Simply send all your players a list of selfies to take.
 Make up your own or download a free indoor version, featuring challenges to take pics with breakfast foods or wearing your favorite outfits, or an outdoor version that challenges players to snap selfies with trees or cars.

-Pro-Tip: If you’re open to outdoor adventures, then you should explore what Wildly Different has to offer in your area.
+Pro-Tip: If you’re open to outdoor adventures, then you should explore what Wild Goose Chase has to offer in your area.
 These events are expertly and digitally guided and include exciting experiences such as ghost tours and, of course, scavenger hunts.

 This online platform makes it easy for you to create scavenger hunts and push clues out to mobile phones.
 You can even pick one of their pre-designed hunts and launch an adventure on your mobile phone immediately.